liuxin21/org/email.md

 Only the code of the simplest case is running, I can solve the complecated cases in my paper.

 I'll appreciate it if you can send me an example code of basic two phase flow.

+## re

+I fixed the phi, so phi will not blow up quite significantly.

+As for the mistakes you pointed out last time:

+3. I didn't find some wrong with the Neumann bc

+4. pressure correction is usually only done once, you don't need to make a for loop.
+But in the lecture you gave me last time, he uses for it=1:maxit to slove pressure.